jbakse/site_builder/content/vectors/index.md

 ### PaperScript vs. JavaScript

 Paper.js is a javascript library, and can be used with JavaScript alone, but can also be used with PaperScript.
 Paper.js is easier to use with PaperScript, at least for small projects.
+You can find info on setting up your workspace here: [Working with Paper.js](http://paperjs.org/tutorials/getting-started/working-with-paper-js/)

 You can use PaperScript with this site's code example editor.
 You can tell the editor you are using PaperScript with a special comment: `// language paperscript`.